Winter is a time of rest in the garden but for gardeners, it is a time to do repairs and prepare for the upcoming growing months.

-Although they went out of fashion in the nineteenth century due to the prevalence of hothouses and greenhouses, hotbeds are still a very effective way to bring on early spring vegetables (as anyone who has planted seedlings into a fermenting compost pile knows) and evidence suggest they were relatively common from the thirteenth century.
+Although they went out of fashion in the nineteenth century due to the prevalence of hothouses and greenhouses, hotbeds are still a very effective way to bring on early spring vegetables (as anyone who has planted seedlings into a fermenting compost pile knows) and evidence suggests they were relatively common from the thirteenth century.
 It is said that the Roman Emperor Tiberius so loved his cucumbers that his gardeners grew them for him on wheeled hotbeds so they could be moved to shelter when the weather became unfavourable but it was the Dark Age Arabs of Spain and Portugal who made the first true hotbeds.
-Small in size, two feet in height and about three square these hotbeds enabled them to get their produce to market quicker and therefore demand top price.
-From the late Dark Ages hotbeds, it was thought, were introduced to Europe from the crusades (arabic numerals were thought to have been introduced at this time as well) and by the sixteenth century hotbeds were commonplace, including in universities with botanical gardens and then later used by laymen in household gardens.
+Small in size, two feet in height and about three square these hotbeds enabled them to get their products to market quicker and therefore demand top price.
+From the late Dark Ages hotbeds, it was thought, were introduced to Europe from the crusades (arabic numerals were thought to have been introduced at this time as well) and by the sixteenth-century hotbeds were commonplace, including in universities with botanical gardens and then later used by laymen in household gardens.

-To make a hotbed place fresh straw and manure treaded down to a 60 centimetre deep layer to ensure an even release of heat, on the ground.
-Place on top of that a 20 centimetre layer, of equal parts of top soil and garden compost.
-As long as you ensure a 3:1 ratio mix your hot bed can be as long as you want however if you choose to make it deeper it may go over the optimal 24 degree celcius temperature required for optimal seedling growth.
+To make a hotbed place fresh straw and manure treaded down to a 60-centimetre deep layer to ensure an even release of heat, on the ground.
+Place on top of that a 20-centimetre layer, of equal parts of topsoil and garden compost.
+As long as you ensure a 3:1 ratio mix your hot bed can be as long as you want however if you choose to make it deeper it may go over the optimal 24-degree Celcius temperature required for optimal seedling growth.
 This can be offset by adding water, leaves and garden debris to ensure plants are not scorched.
 Check with a thermometer regularly to determine if additives are necessary.